k78ma/quartz/content/4B/ECE 457A/Selection in Genetic Algorithms.md

 date: 2026-02-22
 aliases: selection in genetic algorithms
 ---
 Selection is the only force in a genetic algorithm that directly biases the search toward quality.
-Variation operators like [[Variation Operators for Genetic Algorithms|crossover]] and [[Variation Operators for Genetic Algorithms|mutation]] just propose solutions.
+Variation operators like [[Variation Operators for Binary Genetic Algorithms|crossover]] and [[Variation Operators for Binary Genetic Algorithms|mutation]] just propose solutions.
 Thus, selection plays a large part in determining the convergence speed, and can destroy diversity if misused.

 ## Selection pressure
 Selection pressure describes how strongly better individuals are favored during reproduction.